 Non-Surgical Skin Blemish Removal

-Using thermos-coagulation and Thermolysis, over 20 different skin blemishes can be quickly, safely and effectively treated offering an eventual blemish free smooth skin.
+Using thermos-coagulation and Thermolysis (Advanced Cosmetic Procedure), over 20 different skin blemishes can be quickly, safely and effectively treated offering an eventual blemish free smooth skin.
 Certain skin blemishes can be removed in one treatment but others may need several treatments before complete removal is achieved.
 As far back as the early 1900’s Electrolysis was being used for the treatment of unsightly skin blemishes and since that time, it has progressed a long way and it is a safe comfortable and effective treatment.

-The Non-Surgical Blemish Removal can treat many skin conditions such as; Telangiectasia (Red veins), Spider Naevi, Skin Tags, Blood Spots, Cherry Angioma, Seborrhoeic Keratosis/Warts, Sebaceous Hyperplasia, Dermatosis Papulosa Nigra, Milia, Hairy Moles and Viral Warts...
+The Non-Surgical Blemish Removal can treat many skin conditions such as; Telangiectasia (thread veins), Spider Naevi, Skin Tags, Blood Spots, Cherry Angioma, Seborrhoeic Keratosis/Warts, Sebaceous Hyperplasia, Dermatosis Papulosa Nigra, Milia, Pigmentation (solar lentigo, brown marks), mole reduction, Verrucas, Viral Warts and mole reduction.

 How does it work?

-The treatment uses a Short-Wave Diathermy electrical current (heat) and it is extremely safe and effective and creates a localised effect in the target area.
+The treatment uses a Short-Wave Diathermy electrical current (heat) or use of Nitrous Oxide by Cryotherapy (cold) in both cases the treatment is extremely safe and effective and creates a localised effect in the target area.
 Treatment results in a controlled destruction of the tissue and its eventual removal by the body’s innate healing mechanism.

 When treatment of the vascular conditions is carried out, diathermy method is usually selected as it allows a finer ‘pin point’ accuracy.
 The minute blood vessel is sealed by means of cauterization or decomposition.
 As the skin capillaries are like the fine twigs on the branches of a tree the blood is merely diverted to an alternative ‘branch’ or capillary and the blood supply to the tissue remains fully functional.
 The same techniques are used for spider naevi and cherry angiomas or blood spots.
 The removal of thread veins with advanced electrolysis is generally permanent but further damaged vessels can arise subsequently to take their place depending on the skin condition and the extrinsic and intrinsic factors, which influence the skin’s sensitivity.